 Take 147 covers rock, classic rock, and alternative rock from the 80's to present.
-We are one of the few all "girl" rock bands in the Harrisburg, PA area.
+They are one of the few all "girl" rock bands in the Harrisburg, PA area.
 The members are Gretta Zechman (lead vocal and rhythm guitar), Amber Grunden (Bass), Patty Wilson (Percussion), and Rochelle Smith (lead guitar).
 Each member of the band comes with a different influence.
-Instead of molding our band into a singular genre of music, Take 147 has chosen to play the music each member is influenced by; giving something for everyone.
-Not only does each member contribute with song selections, we share vocals and instruments as well showing their diversity.
+Instead of molding the band into a singular genre of music, "Take" has chosen to play the music each member is influenced by; giving something for everyone.
+Not only does each member contribute with song selections, they share vocals and even switch up instruments, showing their diversity.

 Take 147 was officially formed in October 2005 by members Gretta, Amber, and Patty, as a three piece girl band.
 From 2006 to 2009 Mike Nesmith was Take 147's lead guitarist.
 After three solid years, in 2009, Mike had an opportunity with another band he couldn't pass up.
 So once again, we were in search of a lead guitarist.
 In January 2010, Rochelle Smith became the new lead guitarist for Take 147.
 Rochelle has brought a new energy and talent.
 She is a perfect fit, adding an edge to our sound.
 She quickly stepped into her role and has made it a smooth transition for everyone.